dermen/cxid9114_gain/startup.markdown

 <a name="idx_ass"></a>
 ###  Indexing assignment
 In order to assign an $H$ to each measured reflection, use simtbx with the optimal crystal matrix to simulate the spots at each $\lambda$, then for each strong spot in the data, and for each wavelength we find the closest simulated spot.
-We use that simulated spots HKL (because we simulate onto a perfect geometry), and then we check whether the fractional miller indices $H_\text{frac}$ are each within 0.1 of the whole miler index $H$, that is $|h - h_\text{frac}| < 0.1$ and likewise for $k$ and $l$.
+We use that simulated spots HKL (because we simulate onto a perfect geometry), and then we check whether the fractional miller indices of the measured spot $H_\text{frac}$ are each within 0.1 of the whole miler index $H$, that is $|h - h_\text{frac}| < 0.1$ and likewise for $k$ and $l$.
 If this condition is met, it is assumed that the wavelength can index the spot.
 Here is the code used to test indexability
 <a name="refinement"></a>

 ### Indexing Refinement
 In addition to the aforementioned basis vector grid search, here we jitter the orientation matrix determined by the indexing stage in order to obtain a better overlap with the data.
 This is accomplished by rocking the indexed crystal matrix about the $x$ and $y$ axis directions ($z$ is the beam direction) and using simulated diffraction patterns to computing a simple overlap between the simulation and the data, defined as